prgcont/workshop-k8s/lesson-1/README.md

 spec:
   tls:
   - hosts:
-    - gordon.example.com
+    - gordon.example.lan
     secretName: tls-secret
   rules:
-  # this ingress maps the gordon.example.com domain name to our service
+  # this ingress maps the gordon.example.lan domain name to our service
-  # you have to add gordon.example.com to /etc/hosts
+  # you have to add gordon.example.lan to /etc/hosts
-  - host: gordon.example.com
+  - host: gordon.example.lan
     http:
       paths:
       - path: /v1